 Marvel Ultimate Alliance

-Xorn appears in the first instalment of this video game as an alternative costume for Magneto.
+Xorn appears in the first installment of this video game as an alternative costume for Magneto.